 The engine's internal cooling system makes sure the engine works at the right temperature.
-It is a closed system that must always be filled with a mixture of concentrated coolant and water in order to protect the engine against internal corrosion, cavitation and bursts due to freezing.
+It is a closed system that must always be filled with a mixture of concentrated coolant and water in order to protect the engine against internal corrosion, cavitation and bursting due to freezing.

 Coolant of a suitable chemical composition must be used all year round.
 This also applies in areas where there is never any risk of freezing, to provide the engine with full corrosion protection.
+The use of anti-corrosion agents alone is not permitted in Volvo Penta engines.
+Never use water alone as a substitute for coolant.

-The corrosion protection additives become less effective over time, which means that the coolant must be changed at regular intervals; refer to the Maintenance Schedule.
-The cooling system must be flushed whenever the coolant is changed; refer to the Cooling System, Cleaning page 66 section.
+The corrosion protection additives become less effective over time, which means that the coolant must be changed at regular intervals; refer to Maintenance Schedule.
+The cooling system must be flushed whenever the coolant is changed; refer to the Cooling System, Cleaning page 61 section.